nagasudhirpulla/pluralsight_csharp_fundamentals_notes/README.md

 {
     class Program
     {
-        static void Main(string[] args)
+        // Prints Hello from the name specified in command line arguments static void Main(string[] args)
         {
-            // Print Hello from the name specified in command line arguments
             // check if we have atleast one argument if (args.Length > 0)
             {